-Not every stage of the employment journey is the same.
-We all recall our first day at work, but not our second day.
-Identifying these “moments that matter” is a critical component of charting the employee experience.
-It may be quite beneficial in terms of enhancing employee satisfaction.
+We all recall our first day at work but not our second day.
+Only some stages of the Employee Journey are the same.
+Identifying these “moments that matter” is critical to charting the employee experience.
+It may be beneficial in terms of enhancing employee satisfaction.

 This stage starts before the recruitment process.
-Your employer brand is your company’s reputation as an excellent place to work.
+Your employer brand is your company’s reputation as an excellent workplace.
 It is what potential employers and workers genuinely think about you.
 When you’re not there, it’s what they tell their friends and relatives.
-Though it may not be visible, your employer brand is a valuable asset that you must nurture regularly.
+Though it may not be visible, your employer’s brand is a valuable asset you must nurture regularly.

-This stage refers to the recruiting process, which includes all of the processes involved in hiring a new employee.
-Consider the length of time it will take to employ, the cost of hiring, the acceptance rate, and the quality of the hire.
+This stage refers to the recruiting process, which includes all the processes of hiring a new employee.
+Consider the time it will take to employ, the cost of hiring, the acceptance rate, and the quality of the hire.
 Thorough knowledge of this stage enables you to optimise job postings to attract the finest candidates and uncover any friction pushing potential recruits away.
-To improve the recruitment process, you will also need to be aware of and limit unconscious bias.
+To improve the recruitment process, you must also be aware of and limit unconscious bias.

-You may also be interested to develop Values-Based recruitment.
+You may also be interested in developing Values-Based recruitment.

 Onboarding refers to the duties involved in bringing on a new employee and acquainting them with systems, tools, procedures, and expectations.
 Effective onboarding transforms the early excitement of a new job into something meaningful and long-term.
-The onboarding process should be tailored to the exact tasks that your recruit will be required to do.
+The onboarding process should be tailored to the tasks your recruit will be required to do.
 As with customers, experiences are crucial to contemporary workers.
-Firms must deliver onboarding experiences – not just information – that reflect their organisation’s culture.
+Firms must deliver onboarding experiences that reflect their organisation’s culture, not just information.
 Three Questions Every Company Must Answer to Improve Onboarding

 - Do new workers understand what distinguishes you?
 Few onboarding programs explain why a company’s mission, products, and services are unique and worthwhile.
 It has significant repercussions for both customers (when workers fail to represent the brand in the marketplace) and employers (when current employees cannot advocate for the organisation as a place to work).